 - Decreased life expectancy (up to 2.5 years)

 How To Tell If Your Dog is Obese

-The rules range for people, but for pets, figuring out whether your dog is overweight or obese is a matter of appearance and touch.
+The rules range for people, but for pets, figuring out whether your dog is overweight or obese is a matter of both appearance and touch.
 You should, for example, be able to feel your dog’s ribs when you press her sides.
 Several dog-food manufacturers have canine body-condition charts that can help you determine if your dog needs to drop a few pounds.
-Check out the guideline below.
+Here’s an example:

 What to Do If Your Dog Needs a Diet?

 As with humans, there are a few tried-and-true methods for slimming down.
 First, you should check with your vet to make sure that the excess weight is not the result of an underlying health problem or disease.
 Also, before you change food or reduce calories, you’ll want to get your dog a checkup and talk to your vet about the best options.
 After taking these steps, check out these helpful tips:

 Measure Meals: Keeping a diary is one of the most important steps in any human weight-loss program.
 Since dogs can’t write, you’ll have to do it for him.
 Keep track of how much kibble you are feeding by using a measuring cup.

 Establish a Schedule: If you free-feed, leaving food down all day, offer meals on a set schedule.
 Put the food down for a certain time, perhaps 15 minutes, and take up any food that the dog does not eat.